arcus/education_fellows/intro_to_r_rstudio/intro_to_r_rstudio.md

 Fine, you now know a bit more about R and RStudio, but why does this matter?
 You may already know how to conduct statistical data analysis in tools like SPSS, Excel, or other software.
 Why, then, learn R?
 Is R only for professional data scientists?

 R and RStudio are great tools for professional data scientists, but they are also increasingly part of the research tool kit, much like other lab equipment that researchers have to learn to use.
-This is because the **reproducibility crisis** of studies that cannot be reproduced or fail to reproduce can be ameliorated in part by the use of scripted data analysis.
+This is because the **reproducibility crisis** of studies that cannot be reproduced or fail to reproduce can be ameliorated in part by the use of scripted data analysis.  **Every researcher should know the basics of reproducible data analysis using code, whether in R, Python, Julia, or another free, open source language.**  Many researchers may go on to delegate this work to someone else in their lab, but PIs should still have enough knowledge to be able to guide lab staff, critique analytic scripts, and understand the analysis that forms the basis of their findings and publications.

+Just as we can't imagine practicing medicine today (at least in the United States) without interacting with an EHR, and can't imagine turfing that work to a specialized group, the same is true of researchers and software.
+Tech is part of medicine, and tech is part of research.
+The authors of *[Merely Useful](https://merely-useful.tech/py-rse/)* open their text with much the same opinion:

+> We believe every researcher should know how to write short programs that clean and analyze data in a reproducible way and how to use version control to keep track of what they have done.

 R and other free, open source, and scripted (code-based) methods of data analysis are widely considered more reproducible because: